azdanov/design-sandbox/README.md

 Playing around with Gridsome and Tailwind CSS.
 Think of this project as a giant sandbox of design.
 The goal is to try out different ideas, and realize them in a real project.

+Examples are adapted from the wonderful book [Refactoring UI](https://refactoringui.com/book/).

 ## Complex Form

 A form that can be seen in almost every cornet of the web.
 [View Settings Demo](https://design-sandbox.netlify.com/settings).